On the Upper Bound of Non-Thermal Fusion Reactivity with Fixed Total Energy: Summary and Conclusion

 In the context of fusion energy research, we found that the maximum fusion reactivity can often exceed that of the conventional Maxwellian-Maxwellian reactants case by a significant margin, ranging from 50\% to 300\%, within the fusion energy-relevant energy range.
 The corresponding distribution functions of the first reactant exhibit one or several beam-like features.
 These findings establish an upper limit for fusion reactivity and provide valuable insights into enhancing fusion reactivity through non-thermal fusion, which holds particular significance in the field of fusion energy research.

 It's important to note that this work primarily addresses the mathematical aspects of the problem, and further studies are required to explore the underlying physical implications.
 For instance, while the cold background of the distribution in Case 1 (Fig.\ref{fig:plt_fv}) may not significantly enhance fusion reactivity, it serves to reduce the average kinetic energy of the system.
 Additionally, considering the effects of collisions and plasma transport, the actual velocity distributions are subject to change and tend to relax toward thermal distributions.
-As future research directions, it would be essential to investigate the relaxation of distributions in realistic plasma scenarios in the time scale of confinement time of the plasmas, and explore the implications of having a non-thermal $f_2({\bm v})$.
+As future research directions, it would be essential to investigate the relaxation of distributions in realistic plasma scenarios in the time scale of confinement time of the plasmas, and explore the implications of having a non-thermal $f_2({\bm v})$. { In theoretical terms, while we assert that the results presented in this work represent an upper limit, it's important to note that the demonstration provided here is more akin to a physicist's proof rather than a rigorously formal mathematical proof.
+A rigorous mathematical proof is beyond the scope of the present work.}